trevorswan11/Lithe/README.md

 ### Setup
 - To proceed with the rest of Lithe's setup, ensure you have [Python](https://www.python.org/downloads/) and [Microsoft Visual Studio](https://visualstudio.microsoft.com/) installed on your machine.
-    - Python is *required* to run the setup scripts, and needed packages will be installed on their own.
+    - Python is *required* to run the setup scripts, but needed packages will be installed on their own.
 - Lithe has not been tested with other IDE's/build systems, nor has it been tested outside of a strictly windows environments.
 Visual Studio 2022 is recommended and is called by the Premake binary.
 Other versions may be functional, but require a manual change of `Win-GenProjects.bat` located in the `scripts` folder.
 - Certain versions of Visual Studio may not be supported by Lithe's enforced Premake version, but you can download alternative binaries [here](https://github.com/premake/premake-core/releases/).